-Simple RPC's in our environment require 160 $\mu secs$ .
-Remove page faults require 939 $\mu secs$ .
-In the best case, AIX requires 128 $\mu secs$ to call user-level handlers for page faults, and mprotect system calls require 12 $\mu secs$ .
+Simple RPC's in our environment require 160 μsecs.
+Remove page faults require 939 μsecs.
+In the best case, AIX requires 128 μsecs to call user-level handlers for page faults, and mprotect system calls (which are used to change the protection level of individual pages) require a minimum of 12 μsecs.
 However, the costs of virtual memory primitives in the current system are location-dependent, occasionally increasing the cost of page protection changes by an order of magnitude.
+This phenomenon is explored in more detail in Section 4.

 Although AIX's default virtual memory page size is 4k bytes, we used 8k pages in CVM by the simple expedient of ensuring that all page protection changes use an 8k granularity.
+The larger page size generally increases performance by aggregating data into fewer messages [2].